Hypercubed/dynamo/README.md

 });
 ```

-The resulting function has teh same runtime behavior.
+The resulting function has the same runtime behavior.
 However, we notice two issues:

 1) The input parameter types are redundantly defined, once for TypeScript and once for `typed-function`.
 2) The resulting function `fn` has a TypeScript type of `any`, and therefore provides no type safety.